Josh Antonuccio, M.Ed.

 Immersive Media Production

-Josh Antonuccio has spent the last two decades as a music producer, musician, audio specialist, studio owner, and media journalist.
+Antonuccio has spent the last two decades as a music producer, musician, audio specialist, studio owner, and media journalist.
 Originally from Pittsburgh, PA, he is the owner and operator of 3 Elliott Studio, a thriving music and post-production studio in Athens, Ohio.

-Josh has worked as a producer, member, and/or engineer with a multitude of signed and independent artists and has worked on sound design for both short and feature-length films.
+He has worked as a producer, member, and/or engineer with a multitude of signed and independent artists and has worked on sound design for both short and feature-length films.
 With an abundance of both music and film credits to his name, his releases have been featured in various films, commercials, and TV shows, as well as news outlets including Pitchfork, NPR, Paste Magazine, VH1, MTV, The Onion/AV Club, Stereogum, and Magnet Magazine.

-Josh has contributed music and media industry stories for national and regional music stories and regularly interviews national music and media figures.
+Antonuccio has contributed music and media industry stories for national and regional music stories and regularly interviews national music and media figures.
 He is the producer and host of "The Gladden House Sessions", a partnership with the Nelsonville Music Festival and WOUB Public Media which has grown to become a widely popular streaming music series.

-Josh Antonuccio oversees the Ohio University South by Southwest experience and coordinates the MDIA Music Production Master Class, an exclusive opportunity which provides a one-week apprenticeship for music production students with Jim Eno, producer and drummer of the iconic band Spoon at his studio Public Hi-Fi in Austin, Texas.
+He oversees the Ohio University South by Southwest experience and coordinates the MDIA Music Production Master Class, an exclusive opportunity which provides a one-week apprenticeship for music production students with Jim Eno, producer and drummer of the iconic band Spoon at his studio Public Hi-Fi in Austin, Texas.

-Josh is the host of the Scripps Visiting Artist Series, which welcomes leaders in the music industry for on-stage, live-streaming interviews on the campus of Ohio University.
+He is also the host of the Scripps Visiting Artist Series, which welcomes leaders in the music industry for on-stage, live-streaming interviews on the campus of Ohio University.
 Past guests have included Sharon Van Etten, Bob Boilen of NPR Music, Ira Kaplan of Yo La Tengo, Jim Eno of Spoon, John Paul White of The Civil Wars, and music supervisor Thomas Golubic.